UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

-For anyone arriving in Great Britain (England, Scotland and Wales) from anywhere outside the UK, a fixed set of personal allowances apply.
-You can bring in £390 worth of "other goods" by commercial flight, ferry or train.
-The allowance drops to £270 if you arrive by private plane or private boat for pleasure purposes.
-You can bring in specified quantities of alcohol and tobacco duty-free if you are over seventeen.
-Cash of £10,000 or more must be declared regardless of what else you are carrying.
-Beyond these limits, declaration is mandatory and tax becomes payable.
+Since 1 January 2021, travellers arriving in Great Britain (England, Scotland and Wales) from anywhere in the world — EU or non-EU — face the same personal allowance framework.
+You can bring in £390 worth of other goods by commercial flight, ferry or train.
+The allowance drops to £270 if you arrive by private plane or private boat for pleasure.
+Specified quantities of alcohol and tobacco come in duty-free for anyone aged seventeen or over.
+Cash of £10,000 or more must be declared at the border.

 | Category | Allowance per adult | Notes |